 Here is the current state of my portfolio:

-And here is what it should look like according to the new portfolio I’ve designed:
+And here is what it should look like according to the new portfolio I have designed:

 As you can see, I still have some work to rebalance the portfolio.
 Since the portfolio is currently very small, it is not easy to reach the good numbers.
 Indeed, I can only buy complete shares and thus cannot choose exactly the value.
 This should get easier as the portfolio gets larger.
-I am also realizing that very small percentage in a portfolio are not very convenient.
+I am also realizing that very small percentages in a portfolio are not very convenient.
 This will be fixed once I will have simplified my portfolio.

 What do you think of my new portfolio?
 Do you have any advice for me?